-IV.A.5. formal educational activities that promote patient safety-related goals, tools, and techniques. ^(Core)
+4.2.e. formal educational activities that promote patient safety-related goals, tools, and techniques. ^(Core)

-IV.B.
 ACGME Competencies

-Background and Intent: The Competencies provide a conceptual framework describing the required domains for a trusted physician to enter autonomous practice.
+The Competencies provide a conceptual framework describing the required domains for a trusted physician to enter autonomous practice.
 These Competencies are core to the practice of all physicians, although the specifics are further defined by each specialty.
 The developmental trajectories in each of the Competencies are articulated through the Milestones for each specialty.